1947

 Administrator) for some of the materials used in this presentation.
 Even though the Meem

-incompleted Meem Frye project in a manner, which hopefully, does not violate the inherent
+complete Meem Frye project in a manner, which hopefully does not violate the inherent usage

-useage guidelines or the goodwill in which it was offered to me.
-I am most grateful to have
+guidelines or the goodwill in which it was offered to me.
+I am most grateful to have discovered

 Elliott Roosevelt- Faye Emerson